minnervva/fpna-robustness/README.md

 ## Questions we hope to answer

-- Can we replicate and compare well known robustness results with deterministic algorithms and non-deterministic algorithms?
+- Robustness bounds and results have been studied extensively in the case of inpt variability.
+These bounds do not include the effects of to run-by-run FPNA variability.
+Can we replicate and compare well known robustness results with deterministic algorithms and non-deterministic algorithms?
 What is the extent of the divergence, if any?
 Loop over hardware, ask @asedova and @mtaillefumier for help running experiments.
-- Can we repeat something like the permutations of the array for the sum we started the last paper with?
-Given a simple model, we implement its logic with random permutations of arrays (that are about to be summed), then we can see theoretical variations through the model.
 - Do certifiable / provable robust bounds hold with FPNA run-by-run variability. @sanjif-shanmugavelu suspects these bounds should also be a function of hardware/datatype.
 - Can we extend this to the regression case?
 Ask @asedova for papers.
 - Does adversarial training help with FPNA attacks?
-Does adversarial training on machine A translate to similar robustness on machine B when A =!
-B
+Does adversarial training on machine $A$ translate to similar robustness on machine $B$ when $A \neq B$.
-Random perturbation training has shown to improve robustness, can training with non-deterministic algorithms help in a similar vein?
+- Random perturbation training has shown to improve robustness, can training with non-deterministic algorithms help in a similar vein?
 Compare the two forms of adversarial training.